pakrym/pipelines/pipelines.md

 ### Back pressure and flow control

 In a perfect world, reading & parsing are working as a team: the reading thread consumes the data from the network and puts it in buffers while the parsing thread is responsible for constructing the appropriate data structures.
 Normally, parsing will take more time than just copying blocks of data from the network.
 As a result, the reading thread can easily overwhelm the parsing thread.
-The result is that the parsing thread will either have to either slow down or allocate more memory to store the data for the parsing thread.
+The result is that the reading thread will either have to either slow down or allocate more memory to store the data for the parsing thread.
 For optimal performance, there is a balance between frequent pauses and allocating more memory.

 To solve this problem, the pipe has two settings to control the flow of data, the `PauseWriterThreshold` and the `ResumeWriterThreshold`.
 The `PauseWriterThreshold` determines how much data should be buffered before calls to `PipeWriter.FlushAsync` pauses.
 The `ResumeWriterThreshold` controls how much the reader has to consume before writing can resume.